babelouest/taulas/README.md

 Taulas
 ======

-Multiple sensors and web interface using an Arduino UNO and a ESP8266.
+Multiple sensors and web interface using an Arduino UNO and an HTTP interface (ESP8266 or linux).

 Part of the Angharad project for house automation.
 This source code files allows to get sensors values from an HTTP interface, and send an alert to another HTTP API when the motion sensor is triggered.